 It was then on to the Tower Bridge where we stopped for lunch at The Brasserie, a perfect waterside patio with direct views of the bridge.
 After lunch, we decided to walk across the bridge and back and as were we almost halfway the bridge opened.
 A British Royal Navy ship was entering which gave me the perfect opportunity to get some great footage of the bridge opening, the people building up, the ship coming through, the bridge closing, and traffic and people flowing again.
 It was really cool!

-Dinner that evening was at Andrew Edmunds, a snug 18th-century townhouse serving modern European fare at candlelit tables.
+Dinner that evening was at Andrew Edmunds, we got there with bus tours mclaren vale to a wine tour, a snug 18th-century townhouse serving modern European fare at candlelit tables.
 Amazing food, great wine, and just the type of experience you want to have when traveling.

 I’ve been an English Premier League (EPL) fan since I was a little kid.
 I played soccer starting at the age of four and somewhere around age eleven or twelve, I transitioned from a striker to a goalie.
 An injury to our goalie led me, the biggest player, to take over and surprisingly that’s where I stayed.
 Well at that time Manchester United had an amazing goalie by the name of Peter Schmeichel and I would watch their games on tv.
 Ever since then I’ve been a Man U fan and it’s always been a goal of mine to see an EPL game in England.
 I’ve seen Man U play a few times in the states, but this was my chance to check this off my list.
 I bought tickets to the West Ham United vs Tottenham Hotspurs game at London Stadium and we saw an amazing game.
 Tottenham took a 3-0 lead, but West Ham came storming back with two late goals to make the ending very exciting.
 Bucket list item accomplished.